Wie is de Mol? (Dutch TV series): Format

+In most cases, a contestant can choose whether or not and when to play their earned advantage(s).

 The person with the fewest correct answers is then eliminated from the show.
 In most series this process continues until only two contestants and the Mole remain.
 The winner is the person with the most correct answers in the final test and they get all of the money earned for the prize pot throughout the season.

+It often occurs that an unexpected assignment is presented, which involves at least one contestant to not see their screen.
+This often results in a contestant (who had the worst result on the test) to not be eliminated.